Hydro Testing in Winter, Ready?

 Watch out for Winter

-As cooler weather and the winter months close in on us we need to remind ourselves as contractors and business owners that we need to start thinking about preparing our equipment for winter weather operations conditions.
-We would never send our people out without proper training, gear or equipment, the same applies for the tools the need and the equipment they operate.
-Also, freezing weather applies both to equipment that is in operation, on site as backup and as well equipment that is being stored for the off season.
+As cooler weather and the winter months close in on us, we need to remind ourselves as contractors and business owners that we should start thinking about preparing our equipment for winter weather operation conditions.
+We would never send our people out without proper training, gear or equipment; the same applies for the tools they need and the equipment they operate.
+Also, freezing weather applies both to equipment that is in operation, onsite as backup, and equipment that is being stored for the off season.

-Is your project an Oil and Gas Hydro testing project, pipe line Hydrostatic test, a River Diversion or a municipal sewer bypass, well pointing dewatering project then you should be considering the time of year for freeze protection of your equipment.
-Failure to consider the proper care during the wintry weather operating season only contributes to costly labour and equipment downtimes and overall project costs.
+If your project an Oil and Gas Hydro testing project, pipe line Hydrostatic test, a River Diversion or a municipal sewer bypass, or a well pointing dewatering project, then you should be considering the time of year for freeze protection of your equipment.
+Failure to consider the proper care during the wintery weather operating season only contributes to costly labour and equipment downtimes and overall project costs.
 The cost of prevention is cheap insurance.
-NCS Fluid Handling Systems can offer industry leading support and solutions to these projects by incorporating NCS skilled / trained technicians, who are operational experts supported by well maintained equipment and specialized equipment.
+NCS Fluid Handling Systems can offer industry leading support and solutions to these projects by incorporating NCS skilled and trained technicians, who are operational experts supported by well maintained equipment and specialized equipment.

 Consider these areas of maintenance to reduce costly downtime and increase profitability:

 Fuel, lubrication and air filtration

 The heart of a piece of equipment is its engine, close attention to fuel, lubrication and air filtration needs to be considered.
 Proper winter rated fuels are key as well proper fuel system maintenance, ensure the quality of fuel you are having delivered is freezing weather rated to minimize fuel quality issues, such as moisture in the fuel. - consider cleaning the fuel tank cap/vent and making sure the cap is venting as needed - check for water or sediment in fuel, this typically is the main cause of fuel injection system failure & inspect / change the fuel filter(s) if needed.